WDI-SEA/notes/05-express/express-mocha-testing/readme.md

 touch test/candies-tests.js
 ```

-> Note: Explain that because our tests will request the application through HTTP, students have to make sure they are running the app while running the tests

 #### Let's write some tests

 Open the file `candiesTests.js`.
 We now need to require some dependencies at the top of this file: